SW386/Meck-Lab/README.md

 # Meck-Lab

-Code written for the Meck Lab at Duke Psychology and Neuroscience - The specific project was to investigate the effects of Pharmacological Agents on timing in the Dorsal Striatum
+Code written for the Meck Lab at Duke Psychology and Neuroscience - The specific project was to investigate the effects of pharmacological agents on processing temporal information in the Dorsal Striatum

 Drug.py randomly assigns animals to treatment groups